 Establishment of a planned gift also qualifies donors for membership in our Legacy Society.
 Actions today will positively impact the future of the College.
 By remembering us in your will, trust insurance policy, retirement plan or with a life income gift, you can create a significant ongoing legacy such as an endowed faculty chair or endowed scholarship.
 Simply advise us that the College is included in your estate plan to become a member of the Legacy Society.
 Wording/language for these type of gifts can be found on the Estate & Gift Planning Website.

 A donor may make a planned gift to the College through a variety of plans:

 - Bequests –to the College of Business are deductible for estate and tax purposes and have no limitations.

 - Charitable Gift Annuity – A fixed distribution rate for your retirement years.

 - Charitable Remainder Trust – Referred to as the “last great tax shelter”, this can help you support the College and your heirs.

 - Charitable Lead Trust – You “lend” assets to the College so that you can pass those assets to your heirs at greatly reduced levels of estate taxation.

 - Life Insurance – Offers an attractive way to leverage low premium payments to make a major gift to the College.
-By naming the College of Business Administration an irrevocable beneficiary and owner of a policy, you obtain an immediate tax charitable deduction for fully paid policies with cash surrender value.
+By naming the College of Business an irrevocable beneficiary and owner of a policy, you obtain an immediate tax charitable deduction for fully paid policies with cash surrender value.

 - Real Property and Gifts In-Kind – Make an outright donation of such assets as closely held stock, land, equipment and other forms of property to receive an income tax donation.